HaowenGuan/SR-CryoEM/README.md

 ## Forward Process

-Firstly, we define a ratio:
+We start by defining a ratio:

 $$\beta_t \in (0, 1)$$